wichmann-lab/python-psignifit/docs/examples/advanced-options.md

 ```

 Note that this value is changed on the *unscaled* sigmoid, so for a 2AFC
-task it corresponds to a 95 \%.
+task it corresponds to a 95% (when the lapse rate *lambda* is zero).

 Note also that you will get a warning, because the default prior assumes that the experimental
 stimulus range covers the range where the threshold likely falls.
 If this doesn't match your